pablogs9/ThermalWhats/README.md

 Thermal Library
 ==============

-The Thermal Library is implements lots of commands according to the ESC/POS standart:
+The Thermal Library is implements lots of commands according to the ESC/POS standard:

 - Start the serial connection with the printer
-- Format text: emphatise, underline, align, character size, text rotation, inverted colors (white text and black background).
+- Format text: emphasis, underline, align, character size, text rotation, inverted colors (white text and black background).
 - Change between small or standard font size
 - Resize and print bitmaps given as a arbitrary image format (JPEG,PNG...)